symfony/symfony-docs/components/http_foundation/session_configuration.rst

 various points in the session workflow.

-The Symfony HttpFoundation component provides some by default and these can easily serve as examples if you wish to write your own.
+The Symfony HttpFoundation component provides some by default and these can serve as examples if you wish to write your own.

 * :class:`Symfony\\Component\\HttpFoundation\\Session\\Storage\\Handler\\PdoSessionHandler`
 * :class:`Symfony\\Component\\HttpFoundation\\Session\\Storage\\Handler\\MemcachedSessionHandler`